mackinlayj/discogs-sql-ingestion/README.md

      - The .env file is intentionally ignored via .gitignore
      - This ensures credentials remain local and private

-The ETL script automatically loads configuration from the repository root.
-If an .env file is present, it is used by default; otherwise, the script will attempt to load the values from .env.template.
-If required variables are missing, the script fails fast with a clear error message.
+The ingestion script automatically loads configuration from the repository root and fails fast with a clear message if required variables are missing.

 ---